 Tread lightly, shrink your footprint, and let yourself grow with USDA Certified Organic Trees!

-What does it mean to be USDA Organically grown?
+What does USDA Organically Grown mean?

 - USDA Organic crops are grown exclusively on land that has gone without having non-USDA Organic approved substances applied for three years.